Recordati Ireland Limited

-In post-marketing experience, from spontaneous reports the following undesirable effects were reported very rarely (<1/10,000): gingival hypertrophy, reversible increases in serum levels of hepatic transaminases, hypotension, urinary frequency and chest pain.
+From spontaneous reports in post-marketing experience, the following adverse reactions have been reported very rarely (<1/10,000): gingival hypertrophy, reversible increases in serum levels of hepatic transaminases, hypotension, urinary frequency and chest pain.

-Some dihydropyridines may rarely lead to precordial pain or angina pectoris.
-Very rarely patients with pre-existing angina pectoris may experience increased frequency, duration or severity of these attacks.
-Isolated cases of myocardial infarction may be observed.
+Some dihydropyridines may rarely lead to precordial localised pain or angina pectoris.
+Very rarely, patients with pre-existing angina pectoris may experience increased frequency, duration or severity of these attacks.
+Isolated cases of myocardial infarction may occur.

-Lercanidipine does not appear to influence adversely blood sugar or serum lipid levels.
+Lercanidipine does not appear to have any adverse effect on blood sugar or serum lipid levels.

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via HPRA Pharmacovigilance, Earlsfort Terrace, IRL - Dublin 2; Tel: +353 1 6764971 FREE Fax: +353 1 6762517.
-Website: www.hpra.ie; E-mail: firstname.lastname@example.org.
+Healthcare professionals are asked to report any suspected adverse reactions via HPRA Pharmacovigilance, Earlsfort Terrace IRL – Dublin 2, Tel + 353 1 676 4971, Fax + 353 1 676 2517.
+Website: www.hpra.ie

-As with other dihydropyridines, overdosage might be expected to cause excessive peripheral vasodilatation.
-Symptoms associated to overdose include marked hypotension and reflex tachycardia.
+As with other dihydropyridines, overdose with lercanidipine might be expected to cause excessive peripheral vasodilatation with marked hypotension and reflex tachycardia.

-In case of severe hypotension, bradycardia and unconsciousness, cardiovascular support could be helpful, with intravenous atropine for bradycardia.
+With lercanidipine, in the case of severe hypotension, bradycardia and unconsciousness, cardiovascular support can be helpful, with intravenous atropine to counteract the bradycardia.

-In view of the prolonged pharmacological effect of lercanidipine, it is essential that the cardiovascular status of patients who take an overdose is monitored for 24 hours at least.
-There is no information on the value of dialysis.
-Since the drug is highly lipophilic, it is most probable that plasma levels are no guide to the duration of the period of risk and dialysis may not be effective.
+In view of the prolonged pharmacological action of lercanidipine, the cardiovascular status of patients who have taken an overdose must be monitored for at least 24 hours.
+There is no information about the value of dialysis.
+Since the drug is highly lipophilic, it is very unlikely that plasma levels will be indicative of the duration of the risk phase.
+Dialysis may not be effective.